FlaubertNHR/OpenXCOM.ToolsMAP2/Distribution/README.md

   well as -Destination which was already done)
 - add option "StartConnector" to start RouteView with your prefered auto-node-linker setting (default none)
-- draw temporary tilepart placeholders on the Map if there are any parts with ids that exceed the currently allocated terrainset.
-Saving the Mapfile shall irrevocably clear such rogue tileparts, so if you want to get legitimate terrain-parts back in those slots do it right away.
-A dialog will be shown when the tileset re/loads with vague instructions; vague because whatever went wrong and how to fix it is really in your court.
-The only thing that Mapview2 detects is that there are placed tileparts with ids that exceed the bounds of the current terrainset.

 MapInfoDialog
 - add a Refresh button